awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 ### Turning on DevOps Guru and specifying resource coverage<a name="devops-guru-for-rds.configuring.coverage"></a>

-You can turn on DevOps Guru to have it monitor your Aurora databases in either of the following ways\.
+You can turn on DevOps Guru to have it monitor your  Amazon Aurora databases in either of the following ways\.

 **Topics**
 + [Turning on DevOps Guru in the RDS console](#devops-guru-for-rds.configuring.coverage.rds-console)